-Exporting, on the other hand, is how you create a final video file that you can share with others, upload to the internet, or otherwise use outside of Premiere Pro.
+Exporting, on the other hand, is how you create a last video file that you can share with others, upload to the internet, or otherwise use outside of Premiere Pro.
 When you export a sequence, Premiere Pro creates a new video file that includes all your edits, effects, transitions, and other changes.

-In the export settings, you can choose the format of your final video, its resolution, its bitrate, and other parameters, which allows you to control the quality and size of your output video.
+In the export settings, you can choose the format of your last video, its resolution, its bitrate, and other parameters, which allows you to control the quality and size of your output video.
 Once the export is complete, you’ll have a video file that you can play, share, or upload using any video player or platform.

 Why render in premiere pro?